emaculation/macemu/README.md

 The [cxmon](https://github.com/emaculation/cxmon) project has been split from this repository.

+### Goal of this fork

+Many of the architectures on which this codebase originally ran are no longer in production, and several are not readily testable with modern distributed CI/CD services.
+It is the opinion of this maintiner that such a situation is an existential threat to the future of the project as a whole:

+* if testing requires the use of antique hardware or usage of bespoke 3rd-party testing services for old architectures, we can't provide continuous integration of pull requests
+* if we can't provide continuous integration of pull requests, we can't make informed decisions about accepting patches
+* if we can't make informed decisions about accepting patches, the project can't evolve from open-source contributions

+> As such, be prepared to offer tests (or guidance on _how_ to perform automated testing) on any contributions.

+To date, the following architectures are functioning with a bare minimum of continuous integration testing.
+These are the only architectures that will be maintained, unless other CI services for other architectures can be added.

 Target      | Options      | Windows MinGW | OSX  | Linux
 ------------|:-------------|:--------------|:-----|:------
 BasiliskII  |32-bit, no JIT| - | - | -